Redneck Heaven: History and concept

 Opening in 2008 in Lewisville, Texas, Redneck Heaven marketed itself as a rowdier, more sexually provocative version of the typical breastaurant like Hooters, Tilted Kilt, or Twin Peaks.
 Restaurants featured Southern and Redneck-themed interior elements such as car doors from the General Lee (from The Dukes of Hazzard) and other automotive and sports memorabilia.
-They also featured scantily clad servers who engaged in what the chain terms as "mischief" (including line dancing, hula hooping and spanking).
+They also featured scantily clad servers who engaged in what the chain termed as "mischief" (including line dancing, hula hooping and spanking).

 The typical uniform consisted of skimpy cut-off shorts (resembling those of Dukes of Hazzard character Daisy Duke) with crop tops, bikini tops or bras.
 Redneck Heaven had many special events, however, where the typical attire was bikinis, lingerie or other themes.
 The chain also held "Anything But Clothes" events where servers wore only panties and body paint.
 Some reviewers characterized Redneck Heaven as bridging the gap between tamer breastaurants and strip clubs, though the owner said the experience had become less extreme since the early days of the restaurant.
 The Dallas Observer listed it as being one of the best bars in the Dallas-Fort Worth area.